 Everybody knows about allergies and sensitivities of various kinds.
 Some people are allergic to natural “organic” things such as strawberries or peanuts.
 Some are allergic to tree pollen or the dander of certain animals.
 We know now that people can be sensitive to certain metals and inorganic chemicals as well.

 Concern for health safety Allergies, sensitivities, and adverse reactions can affect how some patients experience dentistry.
 Many people are generally concerned about whether the dental instruments are safe, and whether the restorative materials used for fillings, crowns, veneers, implants, and dentures are going to withstand the heavy and repeated stresses in the mouth for decades and not cause adverse side effects.

+What is biocompatible dentistry?
 The term “biocompatibility” refers to how well a product or material used in the mouth performs its necessary oral health function with the least adverse effects.
 Increased concerns about biocompatibility have stimulated more scientific research and have led to additional governmental and professional standards aiming to ensure the efficiency, safety, quality and biocompatibility of dentistry’s products and materials.

-Today, countless different materials are used for fillings, inlays, crowns, veneers and implants: various metal alloys, ceramic materials, resins, and composites of materials.
+Materials used in dentistry Today, countless different materials are used for fillings, inlays, crowns, veneers and implants: various metal alloys, ceramic materials, resins, and composites of materials.
 The most common material for fillings, amalgam, contains metals, looks metallic, and is durable, but in recent years has been under scrutiny for safety.
 Gold is quite biocompatible for dental work.
 Ceramic and porcelain materials can look more like natural tooth color and are used often for crowns.
 Composite materials are sometimes called “white fillings” and are increasingly popular for their tooth-like appearance.
 Many patients prefer composite fillings because they are less sensitive to the material.
 Zirconium-based products are gaining popularity in some applications also.

 Biocompatible dentistry in Beverly Hills Dr. Boyajian can explain the advantages and disadvantages of the products and materials available.
 Be sure to share with the dentist all of your medical and dental history, and explain any allergies, sensitivities and reactions you might have previously had to medical or dental procedures.
 The wide variety of products and materials available means we can select those that best meet your needs and avoid allergy and sensitivity issues.
 If you have heightened concerns about allergies and sensitivities to certain materials, then you may want to be tested to determine which materials might be best to avoid.
 Usually, these tests are either blood tests or skin tests.
 As a Gallery Dental Arts Beverly Hills patient, you can request testing in advance of dental procedures if that would put your mind at ease.
 We invite you to call today to schedule a complimentary consultation with Dr. Boyajian, one of Beverly Hills’ premier cosmetic, general and holistic dentists.
 It would be our pleasure to serve you.